William-Howard/Project-1/README.md

 it was created with.

-## Important things to explain about Python before we start
+## Interesting things to know about Python before we start.

 - Python is a software that has C and Java variants.
 - It's used commonly by people who are just starting to learn about coding.